pavedroad-io/pavedroad/assets/templates/devkit/BOOTSTRAP.md

 In addition some salt states install binaries directly from the software website or build the package from source.

+The salt state script expects to be run in a directory with the four following subdirectories:

+	config  - contains the minion config file and grains cache file pillar  - contains the pillar top file and pillar data file pr-root - used as root for etc and var directories in masterless mode states  - contains the salt states top file and state directories

 See the platform specific information below for the operational differences between the Unix and MacOS bootstrap scripts.